rudymatela/udge/README.md

 	located on `/etc/nginx/sites-available/udge`.

-7. (optional) start the Nginx server if you haven't done so with either:
+7. start the Nginx server if you haven't done so with either:

 	- `systemctl start nginx`; or
 	- `service nginx start`; or